ianwremmel/data/README.md

     $1/month.
 This cannot be avoided without disabling encryption entirely because there doesn't appear to be any way to grant EventBridge permission to use the AWS-managed default key.
--   A number of CloudWatch alarms are provisioned for each Lambda (depending on its type).
-You should definitely enable these alarms in production, but by default they're disabled unless the Parameter `CreateChangeDataCaptureAlarms` is set.
-Each alarm costs $0.20/month and there are around 5 alarms per Lambda.

 ## Change Data Capture